 - On Scale: Can you analyze and use the data provided at scale through their user experience within the tool?
 Can you easily export it to integrate into your data warehouses?

 Ultimately, it’s important to remember that keyword ranking data isn’t proprietary.
-What makes a data source – the keyword rank tracking tool – proprietary is how it retrieves, crawls, stores and analyzes its data.
-As well as the breadth and depth it’s available for your use.
+What makes a data source – the keyword rank tracking tool – proprietary is how it retrieves, crawls, stores and analyzes its data, as well as the breadth and depth it’s available for your use.
 What countries, search engines, and search results are important to your business.
-Have you considered local, geo-ranking data, search features results like videos, images, and local business listings?
+Have you considered the changes and evolution of your SERP visibility and the impact of local, geo-ranking data, search features results like videos, images, and local business listings?

 The reason why it’s important to understand is simple.
 Collecting data has a cost.
 And today there’s more data with the ever-changing (and crowded) Google search results page, search results based on location, device type and other bias.
 This can lead to challenges for some tools - like higher fees to track fewer keywords or decreased data availability in terms of volume or less frequent updates, all of which means less quality data.